 Let it dry completely before applying the grout paint.

-2. Apply the Grout Paint or grout stain with a small craft brush or tooth brush.
+Apply the paint or grout stain with a small craft brush or tooth brush.
 I chose the craft brush route because I wanted to be precise and not spend as much time cleaning paint off the tiles.
 (Although my new vinyl tile stickers will go right over them, so it probably didn’t really matter.
 I’m just OCD like that.)

 Super easy, quick process!
 It took me a couple hours to do my small bathroom.
 So, if you have a larger area it would obviously take longer.
 But it’s something you could work on a little bit each day and come back to it.